Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Introduction

 \section{Introduction}

-Certifiably safe operation of autonomous systems under uncertainty remains a fundamental challenge in control.
-Real-world systems are subject to both \emph{epistemic} uncertainty from imperfect system and environment knowledge and \emph{aleatoric} uncertainty due to exogenous random disturbances.
-Consequently, the system behavior can deviate unquantifiably from nominal predictions, making it challenging to obtain safety guarantees, if not infeasible.
+Certifiably safe operation of autonomous systems under uncertainty remains a fundamental challenge in control, particularly when both system dynamics and the environment are uncertain.
+Real-world systems are subject to both \emph{epistemic} uncertainty from imperfect system and environmental knowledge and \emph{aleatoric} uncertainty due to exogenous stochastic disturbances.
+Consequently, system behavior can deviate significantly from nominal predictions, making safety guarantees difficult, if not infeasible.

-Existing approaches face a fundamental trade-off between robustness guarantees and practical performance.
-Classical robust and adaptive control methods~\cite{zhou1998essentials,mitchell2005time,herbert2017fastrack,singh2019robust} ensure stability under bounded uncertainty but rely on worst-case analysis, leading to conservative behavior.
-Instead, one can study average-case (or high-probability) stochastic safety guarantees to alleviate the conservativeness, since one then analyzes distributions and their associated statistical properties rather than solely their supports.
+Existing approaches face a fundamental trade-off between robustness and performance.
+Classical robust and adaptive control methods~\cite{zhou1998essentials,herbert2017fastrack,singh2019robust} provide stability under bounded uncertainty but rely on worst-case analysis, often leading to conservative behavior.
+In contrast, stochastic approaches enforce safety in an average-case or high-probability sense by reasoning over distributions rather than uncertainty sets.
 Such representations allow control synthesis at the level of state distributions and are amenable to data-driven approaches~\cite{achiam2017constrained,liu2022constrained}.
-Despite their strong empirical performance, data-driven approaches lack robustness guarantees and are sensitive to distribution shifts, limiting their applicability to safety-critical systems.
+However, despite strong empirical performance, they lack robustness guarantees and are sensitive to distribution shifts, limiting their use in safety-critical systems.